umccr/htsget-rs/htsget-config/README.md

 substitution_string = "$0"
 backend.kind = "File"

-backend.keys.private.kind = "SecretsManager"
+backend.keys.server.private.kind = "SecretsManager"
-backend.keys.private.key = "private_key_secret_name" # pragma: allowlist secret
+backend.keys.server.private.key = "private_key_secret_name" # pragma: allowlist secret
-backend.keys.public.kind = "SecretsManager"
+backend.keys.server.public.kind = "SecretsManager"
-backend.keys.public.key = "public_key_secret_name"
+backend.keys.server.public.key = "public_key_secret_name"
+backend.keys.client.public.kind = "SecretsManager"
+backend.keys.client.public.key = "client_public_key_secret_name"
 ```

 The public key of the recipient can also be fetched from an incoming request header.
 To use this functionality,
 set the `kind` to `Header`, without setting any `key` field.
-This is only supported for the public key.
-When using
+This is only supported for the public key of the client.
-this option, htsget-rs expects the recipient's PEM-formatted public key to be present in a header called
+When using this option, htsget-rs expects the recipient's PEM-formatted public key to be present in a header called
 `Htsget-Context-Public-Key`.
 The public key must also be base64 encoded with newlines included.

 For example: